gogs/docs/en-US/intro/troubleshooting.md

 ## Other

 - Error: extremely slow page response but time show on the bottom looks normal(under 100ms)
+- Causes:
-- Causes: it may be caused by Nginx try to resolve IPv4 address as IPv6.
+  - (1) it may be caused by Nginx try to resolve IPv4 address as IPv6
+  - (2) if you allow for avatar lookup with Gravatar without a valid email address
+- Solution:
-- Solution: use explicit hostname `127.0.0.1` instead of `localhost`.
+  - (1) use explicit hostname `127.0.0.1` instead of `localhost` when you run the initial `http://gogs-server:3000/install` setup
+  - (2) either use a valid Gravatar email address for the created administrator account or uncheck the avatar lookup in the initial `http://gogs-server:3000/install` setup

 -----